TheOtherDavid/bear-of-the-day/README.md

 # bear-of-the-day
-This is a program that will construct an image prompt by randomly combining items from a list of styles and a list of scenes, call the OpenAI DALL-E 3 API, and then send the image in an email to the chosen recipients.
+This is a program that will construct an image prompt by randomly combining items from a list of scenes and a list of spirits/moods, call the OpenAI DALL-E 3 API, and then send the image in an email to the chosen recipients.
 And the pictures are of bears, because bears are cute.

 ## Technical Details